Growth mindset needs practice. Leaders, here are 10 practices you can integrate for yourself and make growth mindset flourish.

 I encourage leaders to ask spouses, friends, peers and bosses:

-Tough and provoking questions yield rich data for growth.
+Tough and provoking questions yield rich data for flourishing the growth mindset.
 Working on these responses is about serving our growth mindset.

 4. Grow an ‘options mentality’: